altayaydemir/altay-dot-wtf/data/articles/happier-lighthouse.md

 ### ...and then, did they live happily after? 🤖👨‍💻

-In the end, performance score of [the home page](/) increased dramatically.
+In the end, the performance score of [the home page](/) increased dramatically.

 ![Lighthouse score, after the optimisation](/images/articles/happier-lighthouse/lighthouse-score-after.png)